-- Process for ongoing monitoring of any patient with positive screening for depression during screening and assessment process.
+- Process for ongoing monitoring of any person who experienced a stroke with positive screening for depression during screening and assessment process.

-- Education and support for caregivers of stroke survivors
+- Education and support for caregivers of people who have had a stroke.

 - Processes should be in place to provide education and ensure that the caregivers’ emotional needs are monitored and addressed, ideally through involvement of the primary health care team.